Loaded Tater Tots

 - Make it vegan: use dairy-free cheese and vegan mayo

-- Different lettuce: I like romaine lettuce for the crunch and water content, but you can use kale, mixed greens, cabbage or some other lettuce.
+- Different lettuce: I like romaine lettuce for the crunch, but you can use kale, mixed greens, cabbage or some other lettuce.
 I would suggest something with crunch to balance out the rest of the ingredients

-- Anything you like: if there are things that you might typically add to nachos that I didn’t add here, go ahead and add.
-Things like olives, red onion or pickles would be good.
+- Make it your own: if there are things that you might typically add to nachos that I didn't add here, go ahead and add.
+Things like olives, jalapeños, red onion or pickles would be good.

 Loaded Tater Tot Casserole FAQs